-The Company has adopted a Code of Conduct which sets out core values and commitments.
+The Company has adopted a Code of Conduct that sets out core values and commitments.
 The Code applies to all directors of the Company, as well as all officers, employees, contractors, consultants, other persons that act on behalf of the Company, and associates of the Company.
 The Code is set out on the Company's website.
 Company employees undertake training in relation to the policy.

 Further, the Company has an Ethics policy, a summary of which is also on the Company website.
-This year, the Board also adopted a Whistleblower policy.
+The Company also has a Whistleblower policy.
 The Code of Conduct, the Ethics policy and the Whistleblower policy are covered in the training and induction program for new employees.